MondoCat/BreakTimeFun/README.md

 # Disclaimer
 I used Gemini to help write & troubleshoot this app.
 Yes, I am a disgrace to my family for not learning all of this by heart.
 No, I don't care. &hearts;

+# License
+Don't sell it.
+Link to me.
+Share it with your friends, neighbors, coworkers, and greatest nemesises.
+Throw money at me if you want for the time I used to poke at this, but you don't need to.